TheGreatWaves/cpp-token-scanner/README.md

 # cpp-token-scanner
 A dead simple library for generating a scanner based on a set of user defined tokens.

+> [!NOTE]
+> This library is highly unstable and subject to change.
+At the moment the namespaces are poorly maintained.

 # Usage

 Simply define a list tokens.